A long history

 “Massey provided an environment that enabled me to realise my potential and thrive academically.
 My studies prepared me very well to become a social worker who is highly adaptable, with critical thinking skills that have provided me with opportunities to offer more in any work setting.”

-Pacific Regional Resource Centre
+Social Work Regional Resource Centre of Oceania

 The centre is for social work educators, social service practitioners, researchers, policy makers, government bodies, NGOs and Pacific regional organisations who wish find out about or connect with Pacific social work.
 The centre is run by a collaboration of five schools of social work across the Pacific, including Massey's School of Social Work.